FaradDAO/ProposalUno/Proposal.md

 2. Validating the action of users
 3. As a mean of reward and also penalty, based on the action of the users
 4. Growing the FDAO tokens based on the activity happens

+All future applications and modules are to be added on the `Authenticator Machine` via a system update where all machines shall be notified upon new modules and applications are ready to be installed, or upgraded.

 ## Stakes and Rewards